TouK/nussknacker-helm/src/README.md

   of ```application.conf```
 - flinkConfig - here Flink cluster URL can be overridden.
 These settings are included in ```engineConfig``` section of ```application.conf ```
+- k8sDeploymentConfig - here you can specify your own k8s runtime deployment config in streaming-lite mode

 #### Overriding via environment variables